 The letters to the churches of Philadelphia and Laodicea will bring our study on the Seven Letters to the Seven Churches of Revelation 2 and 3 to a conclusion.

 To the Church in Philadelphia (Rev. 3:7-13)

-For centuries scholars had taught an allegorical interpretation of scripture, especially prophecy, but in the mid 1800’s the rank and file was energized by a return to the literal interpretation.
-The pre-tribulation rapture and 1000 year reign of the Lord on Earth, views that were prevalent during the 1st century but abandoned with the allegorical interpretation were once again popular.
+For centuries scholars had taught an allegorical interpretation of scripture, especially prophecy, but in the mid-1800s, the rank and file were energized by a return to the literal interpretation.
+The pre-tribulation Rapture and 1000 year reign of the Lord on Earth, views that were prevalent during the 1st Century but abandoned with the allegorical interpretation, were once again popular.
 The church was born again.